What is Lyumjev?

 Your healthcare provider will show you where on your body to inject Lyumjev.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.
 Do not inject into skin that is damaged, tender, bruised, pitted, thickened, scaly, or has a scar or hard lump.

-Do not transfer Lyumjev U-200 from the KwikPen to a syringe as overdosage and severe hypoglycemia can
+Do not transfer Lyumjev U-200 from the KwikPen to a syringe as overdosage and severe hypoglycemia can result.

 Never share a Lyumjev injection pen, cartridge, or syringe with another person, even if the needle has been changed.
 Sharing these devices can allow infections or disease to pass from one person to another.